Convert

 displayed when abort() is called (Windows debug only).

-The JSON document on each line is designed to be parsed by tools such as simple Python scripts as well as being useful for inspecting by eye after pretty printing, for example by piping through a command-line tool such as jq.
+The JSON document is designed to be parsed by tools such as simple Python scripts as well as being useful for inspecting by eye after pretty printing, for example by piping through a command-line tool such as jq.
 For these post-processing use cases, gfxrecon-convert can be used to stream from binary captures directly, without having to save the intermediate JSON files to storage.
-Because each JSON object is on its own line, line oriented tools such as grep, sed, head, and split can be applied ahead of JSON-aware ones which are heavier-weight to reduce their workload on large captures.
+With "--format jsonl", because each JSON object is on its own line, line oriented tools such as grep, sed, head, and split can be applied ahead of JSON-aware ones which are heavier-weight to reduce their workload on large captures.

 JSON Structure

-The tool's output is an ordered list of strings, one per line, each line a valid JSON document (JSON Lines).
-Below are the first few lines from a capture of vkcube, truncated to 200 columns.
+The tool's output is an ordered list of JSON structures, or a single JSON structure per line in --format jsonl mode.
+Below are the first few lines from a capture of vkcube, converted using the "--format jsonl" flag, truncated to 200 columns.

 The file begins with a header object containing some metadata, followed by a series of objects representing the sequence of Vulkan calls stored in the capture.
 Below are some examples generated from the same capture of vkcube listed above but pretty-printed with gfxrecon-convert --output stdout vkcube.f1.gfxr | jq.